ARTH 600 (CRN 3400) Advanced Pro-Seminar (3 credits), Prof. Matthew Hunter, Th, 1435-1725, Arts W-220

 Three of the main aims of the seminar are:

 1. To help student produce new knowledge about the MUHC’s collections by giving them the opportunity to research the hospital’s collection of paintings, photographs, medical instruments, and other archival materials.
 Students will utilize methods and theories learned in class, in addition to historical research, to write up labels and short information panels for the hospital’s collection.
 They will learn first-hand how writing the history of these images and objects can form and change public understanding.
 This is an excellent opportunity for students to create and share knowledge, and learn about the politics and roles of display.
 It will help students who aim to pursue careers in curating, museum studies and art history.

 2. To help students develop exhibition programs for the hospital that can be shared with the hospital’s Arts and Heritage workers and volunteers.
 The MUHC’s curators will take part in some of the seminars, and will encourage student involvement in the exhibition programming.
-Students will be taught about how space and context affect the meaning of artworks, and how exhibitions are designed thematically and practically.
+Students will be taught about how space and context alter the meaning of artworks, and how exhibitions are designed thematically and practically.
 They will also learn about the practicalities of curating public spaces, particularly how to curate in spaces that are visited by diverse populations.

 3. To improve the hospital experience for patients, workers and caregivers by making sure that every artwork and object is displayed and labeled in a purposeful, respectful, and engaging manner.